5a-lil/Coding_Basics_Lesson/README.md

 This is a call to the 'print()' function of python, but we didn't code the function, it was already coded so we don't have access to the block of instructions, but in the second example we coded our own function and the call to it displays 1 in the terminal.
 Note that functions can have a number of parameters balancing between 0 and a lot.

-- ex in python of a possible compile error:
+- ex in Python of a possible compile error:
 ```python
 def print_two_words(word1, word2):
 	print(word1) # prints the first parameter